grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* On the othe hand, you could have Hemi do the questioning (gently) and have Percy be insistent that she's right.
 		* Might make for more interesting dialog
 		* and Percy is NOT always right, just most of the time.
 * [ ] Develop Gregory character more, especially since he dies.
-Show some ties that brought that particular crew together
+	*  Show some ties that brought that particular crew together?
 * [ ] have the junior crew call hemi 'boss'
 * [ ] refer to Bastian, Gregory, and Owen as the 'deck crew'
 * [ ] There is never a reason to describe the race of a non-white character if you didn't have a reason to describe the race of a white character